Jaebak1020/stats220/README.md

 ![A photo of me](https://cdn.openart.ai/uploads/image_O9t8RPAv_1691540924350_512.webp)

 ### My linkedin
 If you're looking for someone perfect to employ and work with, here's my linkedin.
+I am always willing to be hired.

 [My linkedin](www.linkedin.com/in/jaime-bahan-67794b177)